willianantunes/willianantunes.com/content/blog/2022/05/2022-05-22-rundeck-playground-environment-on-kubernetes.md

 ## Sanity check

 Do you know what happens when you delete a namespace?
 Can you imagine doing it in your company's cluster?
-So, it's crucial making sure you are using the proper context created by kind:
+So, it's **crucial making sure you are using the proper context created by kind**:

 ```shell
 ▶ kubectl config current-context